 - Scooter board to letters or words, then write them

-Today I have two new books out.
+I have two great books out.
 One is The Pencil Adventure coloring book.
 It is all of the pencil adventures put together into a book for coloring and doing the adventure.
 You can get it on Amazon and in the Therapy Fun Store.

-The second book I have out today is The Handwriting Book, which is a book that has been written along with several other Pediatric Occupational Therapists and Physical Therapists.
+Another book is The Handwriting Book, which is a book that has been written along with several other Pediatric Occupational Therapists and Physical Therapists.
 It is a digital e-book, and you will find information relating to handwriting and:

 - The Developmental Progression of Pencil Grasp and Handwriting Strokes